 Yeah… nobody cares.
 Don’t bring your problems to the team.
 Don’t try to make them feel sorry for you.
 You are the boss; you have a better paycheck so you should be busting it off.
 Don’t bring that kind of negative energy to the team, you should be the one they look up as the one that can get stuff done.
-That can solve their problems and that is able to keep it all together.
+That can solve their problems and it is able to keep it all together.
 They are probably working hard, figuring out new things all week, they don’t need to know about your problems.
 It’s hard, I know, that’s why you are the boss.

 Congratulations! (in private)

 Employee recognition and appraisal have a lot more results in terms of motivation if they are done in public.
-People live for the applause and want their peers to see their achievements.
+People live for applause and want their peers to see their achievements.

 You are doing everything wrong! (in public)

 Big, big, big mistake.
 Don’t ever criticize a team member in public (especially if you are the kind of boss that congratulates in private).
-If an employee needs to be lectured, use that beautiful ssoundproofoffice you just bought.
+If an employee needs to be lectured, use that beautiful soundproof office you just bought.
 Don’t try to make examples to the whole team by stating what a specific person did wrong, in front of all the staff.
 It’s hard to receive criticism and to transform it into fuel for motivation and change, but if you do it properly and in private, you have better chances of achieving that.

 Happy birthday!
 I have this gift for you: spoiler alert, it’s a report to be on my desk by the end of the day.

 Little things can boost employee engagement and motivation.
 Nowadays, people spend their birthday responding to text messages and replying with “Thank you” to Facebook posts from people they don’t even remember.
 So, why not give the day off to the birthday boy or girl?
 What harm can it bring to the company to give a vacation on this special day?
 Try it.
-They will come the next they with higher motivation and drive to run the extra mile.
+They will come the next day with higher motivation and drive to run the extra mile.